I'm Not Scared: Plot

 On Michele's next visit to Filippo, he is caught by one of the kidnappers (the older brother of Skull), who finds him in the hole with Filippo and punches him, then hauls him out and drives him home.
 It turns out that Michele's friend Salvatore has revealed his secret to Skull's brother.
 His parents have contrasting reactions to his being apprehended.
 His mother defies Michele's attacker, in defense of her son, but his father, on learning that he has been visiting Filippo, threatens to beat him if he ever goes back to visit the boy again.
 Michele promises to obey his father.
 But then one day Skull cajoles his peers into again visiting the farmhouse, where Michele discovers the hole empty and Filippo gone.
 His friend-turned-traitor Salvatore readily tells him he knows where Filippo has been moved, having overheard his father tell Michele's father, and will tell him if Michele will forgive his betrayal.
 The next night, Michele overhears the adults discussing who will kill Filippo, and Michele sets out immediately to find Filippo — who is now in a "cave" — and save him.
 He hoists him out over a gate and tells him to run for his life, while Michele tries to find a way out for himself with no one to hoist him over the gate.
 Meanwhile, Michele's father has drawn the short straw and shows up at the cave to kill Filippo.
 Michele sees it is his father and runs toward him across the cave just as his father fires his gun, shooting his own son in the leg.
-In the film's last scene, Michele's father runs with Michele in his arms in search of medical aid, as the ringleader from the North (Milan) finds him and insists he has to resume his assigned task of killing Filippo.
-However, Filippo appears and risks his own life to show gratitude to Michele, just as helicopters arrive and track down the ringleader trying to escape.
+In the film's last scene, Michele's father runs with Michele in his arms in search of medical aid, as Sergio finds him and insists he has to resume his assigned task of killing Filippo.
+However, Filippo appears and risks his own life to show gratitude to Michele, just as helicopters arrive and track down Sergio trying to escape.
 The film ends with a repentant Pino clutching his son and Michele reaching out to Filippo.